Australian Open cluster grows as two more players test positive | Malay Mail

 He later issued an apology on Twitter “to everyone who has been offended” by the remarks, saying it was a “private conversation taken out of context”.

+Even after apparently changing rooms, Putintseva tweeted videos of more mice, saying it was the “same story”.

+“Wanted to go to sleep but noooope!” she wrote.
+“It’s actually a lot of them!
+Not even 1 in my room now.”

-Australian media have portrayed the grumbles as spoilt and selfish while locals in host city Melbourne, which emerged from a four-month lockdown in October, have bristled at player demands for special treatment.
+Australian media have portrayed the grumbles as spoilt and selfish while residents in host city Melbourne, which emerged from a four-month lockdown in October, have bristled at player demands for special treatment.

 However, tournament organisers insist most players accepted their isolation without complaint.